Social media conscience

 Is it all about the platforms?

 Social media platforms are being encouraged to slow down, to slow their users down and make them think before they tweet.
 Common techniques intended to make a post go viral can probably be recognized by an algorithm by now, and they may become counterproductive.
-But maybe they always were.
+Maybe they always were.

-But they’re not producing their own content.
+But Facebook and Instagram are not producing their own content.
 Some responsibility at least must rest on the individuals, companies, and organizations using social media to communicate with their audiences.

 These changes are just starting and we don’t know where they’ll end.
 At the very least, you need to be paying attention and making sure your social media strategy is still working for you.
 Vanity metrics may fall fast, so this would be a good time to make sure your metrics measure the things that matter.
 And quality content is more important than ever.
 The more social media throttles back on businesses’ unpaid posts, the more necessary it is that people actually choose to visit your pages and share your posts.